 "LA Opera's Domingo-Colburn-Stein Young Artist Program will help ensure the highest standards of performance not only at LA Opera, but at opera companies around the world."

-Plácido Domingo, Eli and Edythe Broad General Director, LA Opera
+Plácido Domingo, Eli and Edythe Broad General Director

 The Domingo-Colburn-Stein Young Artist Program's training component comprises individualized courses for each artist in the areas of musical coaching, voice lessons, language studies, acting and dance.
-The artists work with Mr. Domingo, James Conlon, members of the LA Opera music staff, and with guest coaches.
+The artists work with Mr. Domingo, James Conlon, renowned voice teacher Stephen King, members of the LA Opera music staff, and with guest coaches.

 (LEFT TO RIGHT: Baritone Museop Kim as Marullo in Rigoletto; soprano Janai Brugger as Barbarina and soprano Tracy Cox as Marcellina in The Marriage of Figaro; Valentina Fleer as Countess Ceprano in Rigoletto.
 (Photos by Robert Millard))